-At the completion of all standard and complex work, the licenced person must ensure the installation is safe.
+At the completion of all standard and complex work, the licensed person must ensure the installation is safe.

 It is the obligation of the licensed gas professional to ensure the completed installation is compliant with all applicable Acts, Regulations and Standards.

 If you have any queries in relation to complex gas installation applications, please contact our Gas Technical Helpline directly on 1800 652 563 and press 4 or at email@example.com.